-The term of appointment of a Pastor shall be three years, or such other term as approved by the General Meeting in the appointment of the Pastor.
+The initial term of appointment of a Pastor shall be two years.

-The Council must advise the Pastor at least three months before the end of his term whether or not it intends to offer a renewal of his contract.
-Failing which, the existing contract will continue on a month by month basis until three months after such notice is given.
+The Council must advise the Pastor at least three months before the end of his initial term whether or not it intends to offer a renewal of his contract.